 The Collabathon Main Website presents up-to-date information to the general public.
 Use it to sign up or register and to access information about current events.

 This Collabathon GitBook acts as the Participant's Manual for the event.
 We also use it to register our contributions, notes from Discussions and results from our Hacks.
 To contribute to this GitBook you can use this link to register as a writer.
 If you don't have a GitBook account yet, please create one.

 We strongly encourage participants to harvest our online discussions.
 During every discussion there is an individual with the role of harvester.
 You can ask the harvester to provide you the link to the shared document to help taking notes.
 The link to these documents will be provided here, on GitBook.

-The 2019 OCC used CoMakery to organise the assembly of teams, help in the project/prompt management, and submit official work.
+We used CoMakery to organise the assembly of teams, help in the project/prompt management, and submit official work.
 The Collabathon was represented as a 'Mission' within CoMakery, and each prompt were set up as the Mission's 'Projects,' each one having general milestones called 'Batch of Tasks' as well as individual 'Tasks' which are specific contribution opportunities.
-More software heavy prompts and tasks can leverage the GitCoin ecosystem integrated to GitHub.
+More software heavy prompts and tasks can leverage the GitCoin ecosystem integrated to GitHub (see below).

-To review and contribute code directly to the Open Climate Platform access the following GitHub repositories:
+If during your Hacks you contribute code directly to the Open Climate Platform, you access the following GitHub repositories: